maggisk/sqling/README.md

 # SqLing

-## Validate your postgres queries at compile time and generate typescript types for parameters and return values
+Validate your postgres queries at compile time and generate typescript types for parameters and return values

 ### Why?

 Postgres is nice.
 Types are nice.
 Sql isn't so bad either

-It improves you confidence in your code alot to validate all your queries at compile time and have types for everything interacting with the database to avoid mistakes.
+It improves your confidence in your code alot to validate all your queries at compile time and have types for everything interacting with the database to avoid mistakes.

 ### How?